Subsistence fishing

 Artisanal, subsistence, or traditional fishing consists of various small-scale, low-technology, fishing practices undertaken by individual fishermen (as opposed to commercial fishing).
 Many of these households are of coastal or island ethnic groups.
 These households make short (rarely overnight) fishing trips close to the shore.
 Their produce is usually not processed and is mainly for local consumption.
 Artisan fishing uses traditional fishing techniques such as rod and tackle, fishing arrows and harpoons, cast nets, and small (if any) traditional fishing boats.
-For that reason, socio-economic status of artisanal fishing community has become an interest of the authorities in recent years.
+For that reason, the socio-economic status of artisanal fishing community has become an interest of the authorities in recent years.